cms-sw/cmssw/DQMServices/Demo/README.md

 These modules should illustrate how the DQM module types are supposed to work.

-In the `test/` folder,  there are instnaces of all supported module types and a configuraiton to run them in many different setups.
+In the `test/` folder,  there are instances of all supported module types and a configuraiton to run them in many different setups.
 This covers

 - Jobs which cover the dataflow at Tier0/ReReco:
   - `DQMEDAnalyzer`s in a (potentially multi-threaded) RECO job with DQMIO output.
   - A merge job with DQMIO input and DQMIO output, like in the production DQMIO MERGE jobs.
   - `DQMEDHarvester`s with DQMIO input and TDriectory output, like in a production HARVESTING job.
+  - Similar jobs reading/writing `MEtoEDM` format data.

-- Less common offline jobs are not fully covered yet: there is no `MEtoEDM` based workflows (like used by ALCA), and also no multi-run harvesting.
+- Less common offline jobs are not fully covered yet: no multi-run harvesting.
   Multi-run harvesting is very similar to normal HARVESTING though.

 - More exotic configurations: